remoshock/remoshock/docs/TESTING.md

 - There is no "beep on start" self-test
 - There are more log entries for receiver 2 than receiver 1.
-- There are no log entries for receiver 3 and receiver 4.
+- There are no BEEPSHOCK log entries for receiver 3 and receiver 4.
+- There are KEEPAWAKE log entries for receiver 3 and receiver 4
 - Receiver 1 is between 250ms and 750ms at 10%-20%
 - Receiver 2 is between 1000ms and 2000ms at 1%-9%
 </td>